yoga1290/yoga1290.github.io/readme.md

 # What's this?

-This is a simple repository that is resposible for geenrating my [github page](https://yoga1290.github.io), obivously!
+This is a simple react repository with github action resposible for generating my [github page](https://yoga1290.github.io)